 He was a precursor to the Tiny House movement.
 His house can be described not just as tiny but also as a hut.
 It’s just one room with a woodshed directly behind the house.
 He also had a beanfield nearby.
 The land was poor for agriculture and only beans would grow near Walden Pond.

 The location of Thoreau’s house is carefully preserved but the actual house is gone.
-There is a reproduction in the parking lot area complete with furnishings that included a small desk where Thoreau wrote his famous books.
+There is a reproduction in the parking lot area complete with furnishings that include a small desk where Thoreau wrote his famous books.

 I did not realize that Henry David Thoreau (1817-1862) was born and lived nearly all his life in Concord.
 But he’s not the first person to live in Walden Woods.
 Black people — freed slaves — also lived there long before Henry David Thoreau